 24/7 Anchorage Emergency Dentists

+Are you looking for emergency dentistry in the Anchorage Alaska area?
 Most of the time when we require healthcare, we have some sort of forewarning.
 Unfortunately, that’s not always the case.
 If you are in an accident and break a bone, for example, you need intensive, immediate care.
 The same thing is true with regard to dental emergencies.
-Sometimes, you need to make a quick decision regarding your care, and that can be difficult when you are coping with panic or pain as a result of the emergency.
+Sometimes, you need to make a quick decision regarding your dental health, and that can be difficult when you are coping with panic or pain as a result of the emergency.

-Anchorage Dental Group, located in Anchorage Alaska, can help if you need emergency dental care.
+Anchorage Dental Group, located in Anchorage Alaska, can help if you need emergency dental services.
 We are a family friendly dentist in Anchorage, offering a full range of dental services, including the type of care you need in an emergency, such as a sports-related tooth injury.
-If you’re in urgent need of dental care, contact our office immediately.
+If you’re in urgent need to be seen by our dentist, give us a call now at – (907) 349-6522

 Below, we’ll explain what actually constitutes a dental emergency, and what actions you should take during one of these situations.
 But first, we’ll explain why you should choose Anchorage Dental Group as your dental emergency treatment provider.

 Anchorage Dental Group, founded by Mark R. Laurin, DDS, is Anchorage’s premier family dental service provider.
-We are well-equipped to provide every member of your family with both routine and emergency dental care.
+We are well equipped to provide every member of your family with both routine and emergency dental services.

 We do much more than simply provide you with competent care in an efficient manner.
 When we invite you and your family to receive dental care here, we are inviting you to become part of the Anchorage Dental Group family as well.
 We want your smile to be healthy not only for your physical well-being, but so that you can be comfortable, confident, and happy with the results of your care.

-We’re always available, whether you are seeking preventative care, cosmetic dentistry, or an emergency dental procedure.
+We’re always available, whether you are seeking preventative, cosmetic dentistry, or an emergency dental procedure.

 What is a Dental Emergency?